spacemonkeygo/dbx/README.md

 The package comes with some customizable hooks.

 ```
-var WrapErr = func(err error) error { return err }
+var WrapErr = func(err *Error) error { return err }
 var Logger func(format string, args ...interface{})
-var Now = time.Now
 ```

 - All of the errors returned by the database are passed through the `WrapErr` function so that you may process them however you wish: by adding contextual information or stack traces for example.
-- If the `Logger` is not nil, all of the SQL statements that would be executed are passed to it in the args.
+- If the `Logger` is not nil, all of the SQL statements that would be executed are passed to it in the args, as well as other informational statements.
-- `Now` is for mocking out time in your tests so that any `autoinsert`/`autoupdate` time fields can be given a deterministic value.
+- There is a `Hooks` type on the `*DB` that contains hooks like `Now` for mocking out time in your tests so that any `autoinsert`/`autoupdate` time fields can be given a deterministic value.

 The package has an `Open` function that returns a `*DB` instance.
 It's signature looks like